Quantum clocks are more precise than classical ones: Classical clocks

 If we apply Lemma \ref{lemma:resetsequenceconvolution} to the case of reset clocks (Def. \ref{def:resetclock}), we find that the delay function of the $n^{th}$ tick of the clock is given by the $n$-fold convolution of the delay function of the first tick,

-If we denote the zeroth moment, first moment, second moment, variance and accuracy (Defs. \ref{def:delayfunctionmoments}, \ref{def:accuracydelayfunction}) of a single tick of a reset clock (i.e. the delay function of a single tick) by $Q,\mu,\chi,\sigma,R$ respectively, and those of the $n^{th}$ tick by $Q^{(n)},\mu^{(n)},\chi^{(n)},\sigma^{(n)},R^{(n)}$, we find from the application of Eq. \ref{eq:sequencemoments} for the moments of a convolution of delay functions, and Eq. \ref{eq:accuracygamma} for the accuracy of a delay function, that
+If we denote the zeroth moment, first moment, second moment, variance and precision (Defs. \ref{def:delayfunctionmoments}, \ref{def:accuracydelayfunction}) of a single tick of a reset clock (i.e. the delay function of a single tick) by $Q,\mu,\chi,\sigma,R$ respectively, and those of the $n^{th}$ tick by $Q^{(n)},\mu^{(n)},\chi^{(n)},\sigma^{(n)},R^{(n)}$, we find from the application of Eq. \ref{eq:sequencemoments} for the moments of a convolution of delay functions, and Eq. \ref{eq:accuracygamma} for the precision of a delay function, that

-Consider that one asks the question \textit{``How many ticks can the clock produce until the uncertainty in the time of occurrence of the next tick has grown to be equal to the time interval between ticks?"}, which is a universally accepted mark of a clock's accuracy.
+Consider that one asks the question \textit{``How many ticks can the clock produce until the uncertainty in the time of occurrence of the next tick has grown to be equal to the time interval between ticks?"}, which is a universally accepted mark of a clock's precision.

 For reset clocks, the average time interval between ticks is $\mu^{(n)} - \mu^{(n-1)} = \mu$, and is independent of which tick we are at.
 On the other hand, the uncertainty in the time of occurrence of the $n^{th}$ tick, $\sigma^{(n)} = \sqrt{n} \sigma$, grows with the number of ticks.
 If we denote the average number of ticks before the uncertainty equals the interval between ticks as $N$,